kumilange/kumilange/README.md

 ### 🧭 About Me

 I'm a Colorado-based software engineer with a passion for frontend architecture design with a focus on performance, scalability, and maintainability.
-I love building tools that help people explore the world around them — both digitally and physically.
+I love building products and tools that provide users with intuitive, seamless experiences.

 - 💡 Interests: Frontend Architecture, Data visualization, WebGL
 - 🌱 Currently learning: AI coding, AI integration